natedtcc/tinyfugue/README.md

 Since I wasn't able to get ingwarsw's build to work with SSL, I replaced his socket.c with the socket.c found in the 5.0b8 build from Sourceforge.

+Note that you should './configure --enable-ssl --enable-python --enable-lua' if you want any of those features.

+Some libs you might need: python3, pcre, libssl-dev  - ymmv

 NOTE!
 All credit for Tinyfugue Rebirth goes to ingwarsw [(https://github.com/ingwarsw/tinyfugue)](https://github.com/ingwarsw/tinyfugue)
 Everything else - Ken Keys